HankB/pmb/scripting-notes.md

 Can't seem to get scripting to work with Debian images, but Ansible does and playbooks I have at hand do a bunch of other useful stuff.

-Calculate the strt of the Extended partition
+Calculate the start of the Extended partition

 ```text
 root@olive:/home/hbarta/Programming/pmb# echo $(( $(echo "unit s  print"|parted /dev/sdb|egrep "^ 2"|awk '{print $3}'|sed s/s//)+1 ))